tomascausa/image-gallery-vue/README.md

 - Atomic components would have been desirable for every case.
 But because a lack of time, I just implemented the main components.
 - Vuetify was integrated to access UI components in a fast and practical way without wasting too much time.
 - VueZoomer is used to zoom and pan images for a matter of time optimization.
+- I added arrows key images navigation functionality, but the latter does not work 100%.
+It needs some more extra work...

 ---